CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 Except not quite as cool, because Anomaly is jank.
 Hopefully this makes it a little less jank.

 Also implements a "Secondary Interact" keybind with contextual actions such as unloading a weapon without having to pick it up, or taking everything from a stash without opening the loot window.
+> [!NOTE]
+> Documentation of some features may be incomplete or display WIP defaults.
+These will be updated as time allows.

 # **Requirements**
 Requires **MCM 1.7.0** and the **20250306 modded exes** by demonized, or (better yet) the latest of both: